VirtoCommerce/vc-docs/platform/developer-guide/docs/CLI-tools/virto-cloud.md

 vc-build CloudAuth
 ```

+!!! note
+    By default, authorization is done using a Github account.
+There is an optional `-AzureAD` parameter that allows you to authorize using an Azure AD account:

+    ```
+    vc-build CloudAuth -AzureAD
+    ```

 ## Initialize New Environment

 This target creates a new environment.
 It additionally accepts the `ServicePlan` parameter to specify the service plan (default value is `F1`).